-More Missouri Pacific shops resulted in a substantial population increase for Sedalia by 1920, at which time the city boasted 21,144 people with about 2000 men working for one of the two railroads.
+More Missouri Pacific shops resulted in a substantial population increase for Sedalia by 1920, when the city boasted 21,144 people, with about 2000 men working for one of the two railroads.

-The passage of the Prohibition constitutional amendment in 1919 went into effect in 1920, affecting a number of businesses in and around the central business district, including the Moerschal Brewery and many saloons.
+The passage of the Prohibition constitutional amendment in 1919 went into effect in 1920, affecting several businesses in and around the central business district, including the Moerschal Brewery and many saloons.

 A railroad strike in 1922 shut down the shops in Sedalia and idled 2,500 workers.
-Following months of negotiations between the workers’ unions and the U.S. Railway Board Relations board, the issues of the strike dealt with contracting out for shop labor, the elimination of overtime pay for Sundays and holidays, and proposed cuts in wages.
+After months of negotiations between the workers’ unions and the U.S. Railway Board Relations board, the strike dealt with contracting out for shop labor, eliminating overtime pay for Sundays and holidays, and proposed wages.

-In 1927, Sedalia’s tallest building, the Hotel Bothwell was opened by John H. Bothwell, who recognized the need for a modern, fireproof hotel downtown to serve the increasing number of business travelers and tourists.
-The seven-story Classical Revival style hotel, built at a cost of $410,000, then served as the center of social and business activity in Sedalia for many years, and today is listed on the National Register of Historic Places.
+In 1927, Sedalia’s tallest building, the Hotel Bothwell, was opened by John H. Bothwell, who recognized the need for a modern, fireproof hotel downtown to serve the increasing number of business travelers and tourists.
+The seven-story Classical Revival style hotel, built for $410,000, then served as the center of social and business activity in Sedalia for many years, and today is listed on the National Register of Historic Places.
 During its heydays, President Harry S. Truman, actress Bette Davis, and actor Clint Eastwood were guests at the hotel.
 Fully refurbished today, the historic hotel continues to accept guests at 103 E. 4th Street.

-The stock market crash of October 1929 and the ensuing Great Depression hit Sedalia hard like the rest of the United States.
-Within five months, three banks had closed and two others were limiting withdrawals.
+The stock market crash of October 1929 and the Great Depression hit Sedalia hard, like the rest of the United States.
+Within five months, three banks had closed, and two others were limiting withdrawals.
 Three leading bankers killed themselves in quick succession.
-Employment at the Missouri Pacific shops dropped to 450 people and the Missouri, Kansas, and Texas Railroad shops closed and did not reopen until World War II.
-When the Depression was over, Sedalia claimed to have been the town second hardest hit by the Depression after Gary, Indiana.
+Employment at the Missouri Pacific shops dropped to 450 people, and the Missouri, Kansas, and Texas Railroad shops closed and did not reopen until World War II.
+When the Depression was over, Sedalia claimed to have been the town’s second hardest hit by the Depression after Gary, Indiana.

 By 1940, the town had mostly recovered, had a population of 20,428, and the Missouri Pacific shops were employing over 1,000 men again.
 However, the Depression had taken a toll on the Missouri, Kansas & Texas Railroad, which eventually closed its shops.

-The brothels on West Main Street remained a viable part of Sedalia’s economy until the 1930s and 1940s when prostitution moved to a neighborhood north of the railroad tracks.
+The brothels on West Main Street remained viable in Sedalia’s economy until the 1930s and 1940s when prostitution moved to a neighborhood north of the railroad tracks.
 However, the reputation of the West Main Street area remained stained for several years.
 Local norms maintained up through the 1960s that “a respectable lady was not seen on Main Street after sundown.”

-Downtown Sedalia, like many other American communities, began to experience a change in retailing in the mid-20th century.
-Two shopping centers opened and the downtown businesses suffered, causing some to eventually close.
-The affordability of automobiles led to expansion and development along the city’s two U.S. highways and new manufacturers were drawn in.
+Like many other American communities, Downtown Sedalia began to experience a change in retailing in the mid-20th century.
+Two shopping centers opened, and the downtown businesses suffered, causing some to eventually close.
+The affordability of automobiles led to expansion and development along the city’s two U.S. highways, and new manufacturers were drawn in.